-As at 31 December 2018, TOM Group had cash and bank balances, excluding pledged deposits, of approximately HK\$386 million.
-A total of HK\$3,431 million financing facilities were available, of which HK\$2,937 million, or 86%, had been utilised as at 31 December 2018, to finance the Group's investment, capital expenditures and for working capital purposes.
+As at 31 December 2019, TOM Group had cash and bank balances, excluding pledged deposits, of approximately HK\$372 million.
+A total of HK\$3,902 million financing facilities were available, of which HK\$3,174 million, or 81%, had been utilised as at 31 December 2019, to finance the Group's investment, capital expenditures and for working capital purposes.

-The principal of the total borrowings of TOM Group amounted to approximately HK\$2,937 million as at 31 December 2018, of which HK\$2,777 million and HK\$160 million equivalent is denominated in Hong Kong dollar and New Taiwan dollar respectively.
-The borrowings included long-term bank loans of approximately HK\$2,899 million (including portion repayable within one year), and short-term bank loans of approximately HK\$38 million.
+In December 2019, the Group had successfully executed a 3-year loan facility in Hong Kong with 8 banks amounting to HK\$3,700 million to refinance the existing HK\$3,200 million syndicated loan facility in full.
+The principal of the total borrowings of TOM Group amounted to approximately HK\$3,174 million as at 31 December 2019, of which HK\$3,050 million and HK\$124 million equivalent are denominated in Hong Kong dollar and New Taiwan dollar respectively.
+The borrowings included long-term bank loans of approximately HK\$3,135 million (including portion repayable within one year), and short-term bank loans of approximately HK\$39 million.
 All bank loans bore floating interest rates.
-The gearing ratio (Total principal amount of bank borrowings/(Total principal amount of bank borrowings + Equity) of TOM Group was 100% as at 31 December 2018, compared to 97% as at 31 December 2017.
+The gearing ratio (Total principal amount of bank borrowings/(Total principal amount of bank borrowings + Equity)) of TOM Group was 95% as at 31 December 2019, compared to 100% as at 31 December 2018.

-As at 31 December 2018, the Group had net current assets of approximately HK\$357 million, compared to the balance of approximately HK\$409 million as at 31 December 2017.
-The current ratio (Current assets/Current liabilities) of TOM Group was 1.52 as at 31 December 2018, compared to 1.62 as at 31 December 2017.
+As at 31 December 2019, the Group had net current assets of approximately HK\$320 million, compared to the balance of approximately HK\$357 million as at 31 December 2018.
+The current ratio (Current assets/Current liabilities) of TOM Group was 1.49 as at 31 December 2019, compared to 1.52 as at 31 December 2018.
+The net assets were approximately HK\$177 million as at 31 December 2019, compared to HK\$0.5 million as at 31 December 2018.
+The increase was mainly attributable to the increase in revaluation surplus of financial assets at fair value through other comprehensive income, such as investment in WeLab.

-In 2018, net cash generated from operating activities after interest and taxation paid increased by 140% to HK\$61 million.
-Net cash outflow used in investing activities was HK\$122 million, mainly included capital expenditures of HK\$126 million and a share subscription in an equity investment of HK\$4 million; partially offset by proceeds from disposal of a former subsidiary of HK\$4 million and dividends received of HK\$4 million.
-During the year, net cash inflow from financing activities amounted to HK\$37 million, mainly from the drawdown of bank loans, net of repayment, of HK\$59 million, partially offset by payment of loan arrangement fee of HK\$15 million and dividends paid to non-controlling interests of subsidiaries of HK\$9 million.
+In 2019, net cash generated from operating activities after interest and taxation paid increased by 33% to HK\$80 million.
+Net cash outflow used in investing activities was HK\$262 million, mainly included shareholder's loan to an associated company of HK\$138 million, capital expenditures of HK\$126 million, and cash and bank balances of subsidiaries disposed, net of sales proceeds, of HK\$2 million; partially offset by dividends received of HK\$169 million, mainly from the drawdown of bank loans, net of repayment, of HK\$235 million, partially offset by lease principal payment of HK\$32 million, payment of loan arrangement fee of HK\$27 million and dividends paid to non-controlling interests of subsidiaries of HK\$5 million.
+The convertible loan to Ule amounting to RMB155 million, which had been granted in 2014, was expired during the year and extended for a further 3 years period on terms that are substantially the same as the previous arrangement.
+As a result, no cashflow effect was aroused from the expiry of the convertible loan.